It brings on many changes

-- Truth in Television: The suicide note left by the actor George Sanders attributed his actions to simple boredom.
+- The suicide note left by the actor George Sanders attributed his actions to simple boredom.

-- Timothy Leary (although he didn't commit suicide) recommended something similar.
+- Timothy Leary (although he didn't commit suicide) recommended suicide for boredom.

-- And George Eastman, founder of Kodak, had a suicide note that read, in total, "Dear friends: My work is done.
+- George Eastman, founder of Eastman Kodak, had a suicide note that read, in total, "Dear friends: My work is done.
 Why wait?"

 - The Roman historian Tacitus describes the suicide of Petronius this way - although it was forced on him by Nero, he uses the opportunity to say "screw you" to the emperor:

 Yet he did not fling away life with precipitate haste, but having made an incision in his veins and then, according to his humor, bound them up, he again opened them, while he conversed with his friends, not in a serious strain or on topics that might win for him the glory of courage.
 And he listened to them as they repeated, not thoughts on the immortality of the soul or on the theories of philosophers, but light poetry and playful verses.
 To some of his slaves he gave liberal presents, a flogging to others.
 He dined, indulged himself in sleep, that death, though forced on him, might have a natural appearance.
 Even in his will he did not, as did many in their last moments, flatter Nero or Tigellinus or any other of the men in power.
 On the contrary, he described fully the prince's shameful excesses, with the names of his male and female companions and their novelties in debauchery, and sent the account under seal to Nero.

 - This married couple in their thirties seemed to have just seen it all.
 Obviously, there may be some other reason they didn't want to mention, but to take their note at face value, they'd lived wonderful, happy lives together, seen and done everything they wanted to, and were simply ready to leave.
 No hint of some source of angst in their note, or in anything their friends or families knew of their lives.